 Possible (red dot)

 the preferred diagnosis is one of a number of possible diagnoses, and although it is perhaps more likely, other conditions remain viable alternatives

 cases like this are only sometimes worthwhile, but often they are not

 be prepared for your case to be rejected for publication; that's ok, you can always keep it as one of your unlisted cases

 NB: it is likely that in the future we will filter out "possible" cases from search results

 Probable (orange dot)

 the preferred diagnosis is far more likely (>90%) than any alternative, but the diagnosis has not been established

 NB: it is likely that in the future we will filter out "probable" cases from search results

 Almost certain (yellow dot)

 you have good reasons to believe the diagnosis was confirmed, but you do not have direct access to the proof and cannot upload it

 you collected this case some time ago and have included "path proven" in the description but not the actual histology report

 a secondary source states the diagnosis (e.g. the referral, or the treating unit or a colleague tells you the result of a biopsy) but you haven't seen the report yourself

 imaging is almost pathognomonic but it is conceivable that an unusual-appearing other entity could have similar appearances

 Certain (green dot)

-the diagnosis is 100% certain based on:
+the diagnosis is 100% certain based on

 where appropriate you should include substantiating evidence (e.g. histology report/slides, diagnostic laboratory test/values)

-- Not sure?
-Ask yourself this: "Would a journal accept the diagnosis if you submitted it as a case report?"
-In other words, would a cynical and sceptical third party agree that there was no doubt about the diagnosis
+ask yourself this: "Would a journal accept the diagnosis if you submitted it as a case report?" - in other words, would a cynical and skeptical third party agree that there was no doubt about the diagnosis

 Not applicable (no dot)

 the images are not of a patient with a particular diagnosis

 normal scan for teaching purposes

 diagrams, illustrations, or flow chart